 So, which one is better for you?

 Taking in the Vast Majority of the advantages and disadvantages for both the display technology, AMOLED panels will daily outperform an LCD panel if battery and color consumption is an issue.
-Further, even though AMOLED panels fight somewhat with brightness levels, it gradually grabbing upward and, in our view, and is barely noticeable usually.
+Further, even though AMOLED panels fight somewhat with brightness levels, it gradually grabs upward and, in our view, and is barely noticeable usually.